ipdk-io/networking-recipe/protobufs/README.md

 To build the P4Runtime protobufs in the main directory, you must first configure cmake.

-If you've done a recent build, you should already be configured.
+If you've done a recent build, there should already be a configuration.

 Otherwise, you can use `make-all.sh` with the `--no-build` option.